INFLPat/FXCCXT/fx_trader/CONTEXT_HANDOFF.md

 ### Session-end honest status

 12 of 16 sandbox instruments confirmed with real, spot-checked data.
 4 (Kraken GBP-crypto) blocked on an unresolved data-availability question, actively being diagnosed.
 Two real bugs found and fixed in `OandaBroker.fetch_candles`, both confirmed working by real re-execution.
 One data-fidelity issue found and not fixed (`ccxt_broker.py` volume truncation, low priority).
 Two product-design discussions had and recorded, neither resolved into an implementation.
 The validation hierarchy, `RunStore`, and every analysis tool from earlier sessions remain completely unexercised against real data — the actual next body of work, blocked only on closing the Kraken gap.

+**Immediately superseded by Section 17, written the same day** — the "blocked on Kraken" diagnosis above turned out to have a cleaner resolution than expected: not a stale-snapshot problem to dig out of, but a scheduling reality (Kraken's Q2 2026 update genuinely isn't out yet) that was easiest to solve by moving the whole sandbox window earlier rather than waiting.

+---

+## 17. SANDBOX WINDOW CHANGED: 2026 H1 → 2025 H2 (added the same day as Section 16)

+### What changed and why

+Investigating Section 16's "0 rows" Kraken mystery further, the person checked Kraken's actual incremental-update folder directly rather than continuing to guess: **Kraken's Q2 2026 quarterly update isn't published yet.** That's the real, complete explanation — nothing wrong with the parser, the base-snapshot-staleness theory from Section 16 wasn't the actual cause (or at least isn't the one that matters now).

+Rather than wait on Kraken's publishing schedule, **the sandbox window moved to 2025 H2 (2025-07-01 to 2025-12-31)** — a different but equally valid 6-month window, chosen deliberately over the alternative of 2025 Q4 + 2026 Q1: using the slightly older 25Q3+25Q4 quarters now **deliberately leaves 26Q1 (already published) unused and available**, as ready-to-go runway for extending the sandbox forward later (e.g. toward a rolling or longer window) rather than using up the most recent available quarter immediately.
+The person also confirmed Kraken's incremental files go back to 23Q1 at the earliest, though this ended up not mattering for the final approach - see below.

+### File-naming collision, and the resolution

+Kraken's quarterly incremental downloads all use identical filenames per pair regardless of which quarter they cover — every quarter's `ETHGBP_60.csv` is named exactly that, so extracting two different quarters' downloads into the same folder means the second silently overwrites the first. **Resolution: extract each quarter into its own subfolder** (`kraken_csv/25Q3/`, `kraken_csv/25Q4/`), not manual renaming — renaming by hand was explicitly rejected as too easy to get wrong (mislabeling which file is which quarter). `ingest_kraken_gbp_csv.py`'s `KRAKEN_FILES` now stores subfolder-qualified relative paths (e.g. `"25Q3/ETHGBP_60.csv"`) rather than bare filenames.

+**A simplification worth being explicit about**: `ingest_kraken_gbp_csv.py` now targets the two quarter-specific incremental files (25Q3 + 25Q4) directly, and does NOT also require Kraken's separate base "Complete Data" archive for this window.
+Each quarterly incremental is expected to be self-contained for its own quarter - that's the defined purpose of a quarterly update.
+This sidesteps the Section 16 "where does the base snapshot end" question entirely for this specific window; it may still matter for a different future window.

+### What changed in the codebase

+- `fetch_sandbox_data.py`: `START`/`END` updated to 2025-07-01/2025-12-31. `DB_PATH` renamed to `data/sandbox_2025h2.db`. **Not yet re-run** — the two OANDA bug fixes from Section 16 are code-level and window-independent, so this should work on the first attempt this time, but that's an expectation, not yet a verified fact for this specific window.
+- `ingest_kraken_gbp_csv.py`: `START`/`END` updated to match. `DB_PATH` updated to match. `KRAKEN_FILES` restructured to subfolder-qualified paths for `25Q3`/`25Q4`.
+Parser logic itself unchanged and re-verified against the same real sample data after the refactor - still correct.
+- Sections 4, 5, 6, 8, 9 above are marked superseded on their specific dates/numbers rather than rewritten in place, to preserve Section 16's history as an accurate record of what was actually found and fixed that day - all of which remains true, just not describing the current window.

+### Status: nothing has been fetched for 2025 H2 yet

+This is a clean restart on data, not a continuation.
+The 12/16-confirmed figure from Section 16 was for 2026 H1, now abandoned. **As of this section being written: 0 of 16 instruments confirmed for 2025 H2.** The code is in a better starting position than it was for the original 2026 H1 attempt (both OANDA bugs already fixed, Kraken subfolder convention already solved before the first real attempt rather than discovered through failure), so the actual fetch is expected to go more smoothly - but "expected to" is not "verified to," and should be re-confirmed the same way everything else in this project has been: by actually running it and checking the real output, not assuming success from a cleaner setup.

+### Immediate next step (supersedes Section 9)

+1. Run `fetch_sandbox_data.py` for 2025 H2 (FX + USD-crypto) - first attempt at this window.
+2. Extract Kraken's 25Q3 and 25Q4 quarterly incremental downloads into `kraken_csv/25Q3/` and `kraken_csv/25Q4/` respectively, then run `ingest_kraken_gbp_csv.py`.
+3. Verify genuinely 16/16 real, sane data for 2025 H2 - spot-check values, don't just trust row counts.
+4. From there, Section 9's original plan resumes unchanged: validation hierarchy tiers, then `get_quote`/`place_market_order` testing, then the cartesian/pairs-trading session.